-This webinar is part of a series for NSW secondary teachers that examines some of the most pressing civic, political and social issues in 2026.
+This webinar was part of a series for NSW secondary teachers examining some of the most pressing civic, political and social issues in 2026.

-Teachers will also be introduced to practical strategies for addressing polarised issues in the classroom — helping students engage thoughtfully and explore different perspectives.
+Teachers were also introduced to practical strategies for addressing polarised issues in the classroom — helping students engage thoughtfully and explore different perspectives.

 What can teachers take straight into lessons?